Andreus00/tweepic/README.md

 - [ ] Cluster the tweets
 - [ ] Use the embeddings of the tweets to find an online cluster
 - [ ] Use the embeddings of the words to crate the edges of the graph
+- [ ] Add time feature to the final embeddings
+- [ ] Embeddings of hashtags as another "Pipeline"
+- [x] Add random forest to the pipeline

 ### Not urgent: